The Bridegroom is coming back! Are you prepared for it?

 What an encouragement!
-God who calls us into an uncompromising life of Kingship, is in full knowledge of our weaknesses, struggles and inabilities.
-He has already made for provision – for our sin – so we can be in victory against condemnation!
-Such grace – for those who repent of our sin-led attitudes, and decide to be King-led.
+God who calls us into an uncompromising life of Lordship, is in full knowledge of our weaknesses, struggles and inabilities.
+He has already made provision for our sin, so we can be in victory against condemnation!
+Such grace is for those who repent of our sin-led attitudes, and decide to be King-led.
 Salvation is always an issue of our heart’s posture, not ability to perform.

 Today, when I lead anyone in prayer to confess Christ as Lord, I make sure I explain to them what Lordship means – how from sin-led, they will need to be King-led henceforth.
 This attitude means everything to what being a Christian is all about.
-I explain to them the attitude of Kingship in their hearts is more important than how well they achieve actual 100% obedience to the Lord (see additional resource: Kehilanews’ article: The Concept of Sin from a Hebrew Perspective).
+I explain to them the attitude of Lordship in our hearts is more important than our actual performance – whether we do achieve 100% obedience to the Lord (see additional resource: Kehilanews’ article: The Concept of Sin from a Hebrew Perspective).
 I explain to them that if their attitudes are such, Christ’s provision of grace will be with them as promised in Romans 8:1.
 They will not be condemned in their struggle.
 God’s grace is more than able to help disciples through their enslavement to sin, towards an increasingly free (John 8:32), King-led life.
 This is the true power of salvation that is missing from a nominal church.